 The LoTek Four, Vol I and Vol II EPs feature Rhoda's regular band playing live, all together and vibing off each other.
 Recorded at Paul Weller's Black Barn Studio on a day trip.
 Beautifully packaged and available on four track vinyl and vinyl effect CD.
 They have a great old skool feel; wonderfully mixed and produced by Ska/Reggae guitarist Lenny Bignell and then mastered by Mr Dubstep, Jason Goz.
 So, even when the tunes are jazzy, there's a nod to the blues dance.
 As a reaction to the horrific school shootings in Florida, Rhoda recorded a version of Sam Cooke's 'A Change Is Gonna Come', her modified lyrics reflecting the young people's plight and fightback.

-Two years ago Rhoda was sent a backing track by The Dub Pistols.
+Three years ago Rhoda was sent a backing track by The Dub Pistols.
 She wrote the lyrics and they recorded it as 'Stand Together'.
 It was put on the back burner, but eventually scheduled for release in early June 2020.
 The video was shot during lockdown.
 Meanwhile, events had caught up after the racist murder of George Floyd.
 'Stand Together' is a message of hope, that unity will put us 'back on track'.
 The video is a collage of US Civil Rights activists and footage of Rhoda and the band.